sebanc/linuxloops/Readme.md

 |voidlinux |✓               |✓                     |                                 |                  |
 |zorin     |✓               |✓                     |✓                                |                  |

 **Warning: Keep in mind that even though they are stored in image files, LinuxLoops are full Linux distros with complete access to your hardware so don't do anything that you would not do in a standard Linux install.
-Moreover, the LinuxLoops init script has a few dependencies on Linux distros fundamentals (notably the kernel/initramfs naming convention and the presence of a few packages such as bash, cryptsetup and udev), a significant change on those basics should be very rare but might break your install.
-Even though, if something goes wrong you should always be able to recover your data by mounting the disk image from another LinuxLoops image or from a Linux live usb (see Data-recovery.md), make sure to keep regular backups of your data and keep in mind that this software is provided as is without any guarantee of any kind.**
+Moreover, the LinuxLoops init script has a few dependencies on Linux distros fundamentals (most notably on the initramfs generation process and udev), a significant change on those basics should be very rare but might break your install.
+Even though, if something goes wrong you should always be able to recover your data by mounting the disk image from another LinuxLoops image or from a Linux live usb (see Data recovery section), make sure to keep regular backups of your data and keep in mind that this software is provided as is without any guarantee of any kind.**

 ## How does it work ?

-The LinuxLoops bash script will create a disk image containing a 16MB EFI partition, a 1GB boot partition, the main rootfs partition and an optional partition for swap.
+The LinuxLoops bash script will create a disk image containing a 512MB EFI partition, a 512MB boot partition and the main rootfs partition.
 Distros will be installed in the image and an initramfs hook will allow booting the disk image through a specific grub config.

 The minimum size for a LinuxLoops image has been defined as 10GB (with at least 8GB for the main rootfs) as it should allow most distros to install without issue.
-However, if you intend to install gentoo you will most likely need 40 GB minimum for the main rootfs (as it needs a lot of disk space to build everything from source).
+However, it might not be sufficient for all distros, notably if you intend to install gentoo you will most likely need 40 GB minimum for the main rootfs (as it needs a lot of disk space to build everything from source).

 <!-- Supported Hardware -->
 ## Supported Hardware